JackieBinya/jacqueline-binya-website/content/posts/validations/validating-with-hapi-joi.md

 ### What then is @hapi/joi

-From the official documentation from [npmjs](https://www.npmjs.com/package/@hapi/joi), @hapi/joi is defined as:"
+From the official documentation from <a src="https://www.npmjs.com/package/@hapi/joi" class="article-link">npmjs</a>, @hapi/joi is defined as:"
 **The most powerful schema description language and data validator for JavaScript.** joi is part of the hapi ecosystem and was designed to work seamlessly with the hapi web framework and its other components (but works great on its own or with other frameworks)..."

 Well to break it down, @hapi/joi is a module that is used to define a schema or blueprint of Javascript objects.
 Once the schema is defined, you then can use Joi's handy methods that come bundled with it, to validate any other objects against the schema.
-It was designed for the hapi ecosystem but works well with other frameworks of which for our purposes we will use it in an [express](https://expressjs.com/) server.
+It was designed for the hapi ecosystem but works well with other frameworks of which for our purposes we will use it in an <a src="https://expressjs.com/" class="article-link">express</a> server.

 ### Getting Started
-In your project [set up a basic express](https://dev.to/nubian_geekess/setting-up-a-basic-express-server-in-e6-bootstrapped-with-eslint-and-airbnb-style-guide-1g6i) server, and then install @hapi/joi by running the command ``npm i @hapi/joi`` on the terminal.
+In your project <a src="https://dev.to/nubian_geekess/setting-up-a-basic-express-server-in-e6-bootstrapped-with-eslint-and-airbnb-style-guide-1g6i" class="article-link">set up a basic express</a> server, and then install @hapi/joi by running the command ``npm i @hapi/joi`` on the terminal.
 This will install the current latest version of @hapi/joi of which at the time of publishing this article was version 16.1.7

 In the root of your project create files:
  - **schema.js**